 If you are starting on a lake with an outfitter: Some places that offer Algonquin canoe rentals have their operations right on a particular lake.
 For example, The Portage Store is situated right on Canoe Lake, a popular starting point for novice canoe routes.
 Similarly, Algonquin Outfitters canoe rental is right on Lake Opeongo.

-If you are starting on a lake with campground: There are several campgrounds along Highway 60 that have lake access.
+If you are starting on a lake with a campground: There are several campgrounds along Highway 60 that have lake access.
 Outfitters like The Portage Store will deliver your canoe to the campground for you.